 Champions can gain four special stones: Atkite, Dethite, Darkite, and Balthite which increase Atkus, Detha, Darkus and Balthus respectively, once the Champion trains to use them.
 These bonuses are only gained when the respective stone is equipped, and only one stone can be equipped at a time.
 Additionally, holding any of these stones decreases the rate at which Earthpower energy is regained, so a Champion may sometimes want to unequip them to recover faster.

-There are five trainers available to teach a Champion to use these stones, Channel Master and one trainer for each of the four stones.
+There were five trainers available to teach a Champion to use these stones, Channel Master and one trainer for each of the four stones.
+The trainers besides Channel Master were removed, leaving Channel Master as the one stat that affects Champ *-ite abilities.
 Channel Master training determines how strong the stones can become when held.
-Champions must train with an individual stone trainer for one fourth as many lessons as they have trained with Channel Master in order to use the full bonuses of their training with Channel Master in a particular stone.
 Champions can /reflect on a stone to see whether their training in it is above, below, or equal to the amount necessary to receive the full bonuses of their training with Channel Master.
 A Champion can also focus a small amount of their Earthpower energy into one of these stone, which will increase its strength for a brief period of time.

 The advantage of training to use these stones is that they grant the ability to shift stats to adapt to different situations.
 Another advantage is that while the Atkite stone increases the amount of balance consumed by swings in the same way that Atkus does, Atkite can be unequipped to "turn off" that training when the extra accuracy is unnecessary.
 This lowers the balance used on each swing.